scipy-conference/scipy_proceedings/papers/jan_verschelde/phcpy.rst

 User Interaction
 ================

+The first area of improvement that phcpy brings is in the interaction with the user.

 CGI Scripting
 -------------

 In our first design of a web interface to ``phc``, we developed a collection of Python scripts (mediated through HTML forms), following common programming patterns [Chu06]_.
+This design is described in Chapter 6 of [Yu15]_.

-MySQLdb [MSDB]_ does the management of user data, including a) names and encrypted passwords, b) generic, random folder names to store data files, and c) file names with polynomial systems they have solved.
+MySQLdb [MSDB]_ does the management of user data, including
+a) names and encrypted passwords,
+b) generic, random folder names to store data files, and
+c) file names with polynomial systems they have solved.
 With the module smtplib, we defined email exchanges for an automatic 2-step registration process and password recovery protocol.

 As of the middle of May 2019, our web server has 146 user accounts, each having access to our new JupyterHub instance [JUPH]_.

 JupyterHub
 ----------